About the MSN Degree

 - Nursing Management and Organizational Leadership

-American Sentinel’s MSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).
+American Sentinel’s MSN degree program is accredited by the Commission on Collegiate Nursing Education (CCNE).

 The curriculum of the MSN degree program is based on contemporary issues in health care today.
 Nurses study the improvement of health care, creating quality patient outcomes and how to foster strategic change in the health care delivery system.
 Embedded in the American Sentinel nursing curriculum is an emphasis on quality of care as guided by nursing-sensitive indicators.